draconisPW/PWMAngband/docs/a-quick-demo.rst

 During character creation, you will be shown the character information screen, and you will be asked a series of questions.
-For this demo, enter a character name and a password to protect your character (you can use the default name and password which are equal to the account's name and password), and press 'a' three times to select a "female human warrior" character.
+For this demo, enter a character name (you can use the default name which is equal to the account's name), and press 'a' three times to select a "female human warrior" character.
 Then press 'b' and 'Enter' to choose the standard roller, and choose stat order by pressing 'a', 'e', 'd', 'f', 'c', and 'b'.
 Press 'Enter' twice and your character will be placed into the "town".

 You should now be looking at the basic dungeon interaction screen.
 To the left is some information about your character.
 To the right is an overhead